edwardshturman/arc-boosts/README.md

 ## Usage

-1. Grab an Arc invite and get set up (not giving them out at the moment 👺 sorry!).
+1. Grab an Arc invite and get set up (not giving them out at the moment, sorry!).
 2. Navigate to a page you'd like to stylize with a Boost I've made, i.e. [GitHub](/github).
 3. Click the `+` icon at the bottom-right of the sidebar and hit `New Boost`, then `Style`.
 4. Remove the boilerplate code and paste mine.
 Voilà!